kmChen0/kmChen0.github.io/_pages/publications.md

 **Preprint：**

-1) <u>K. Chen</u>, E. H. Fukuda, and H. Sato, Nonlinear conjugate gradient method for vector optimization on Riemannian manifolds with retraction and vector transport, arXiv preprint arXiv:2307.15515. [[arXiv]](https://arxiv.org/abs/2307.15515)
+1) <u>K. Chen</u>, E. H. Fukuda, and H. Sato, Nonlinear conjugate gradient method for vector optimization on Riemannian manifolds with retraction and vector transport, submitted, 2024. [[arXiv]](https://arxiv.org/abs/2307.15515)

 2) <u>K. Chen</u>, E. H. Fukuda and N. Yamashita.
 A proximal gradient method with Bregman distance in multi-objective optimization.
 To appear in *Pacific Journal of Optimization*, 2023.